How to take on an apprentice

 Interviewing your apprentice candidates

 Preparing a list of standard questions to ensure each candidate is interviewed fairly and assessed on an equal footing is the best approach.
-For advice on how to interview staff, read our guides here.

 How much should you pay an apprentice?